 You are likely used to thinking about accessibility as it relates to physical spaces, such as wheelchair ramps, curb cuts in sidewalks and Braille lettering on signs.
 You might not be aware that accessibility barriers can also occur in digital spaces.

 “Digital accessibility” is the practice of designing and developing electronic materials that are usable to everyone, including those with disabilities.
-Within the University of Missouri System, these electronic materials include digital course content (such as Canvas, tools used within Canvas, and files uploaded to Canvas), websites, mobile applications, vended applications and other electronic documents.
+Within the University of Missouri System, these electronic materials include digital course content (such as Canvas, tools used within Canvas and files uploaded to Canvas), websites, mobile applications, vended applications (i.e., anything purchased or acquired from a third party) and other electronic documents.

-Complying with these guidelines can be a hefty task.
+Complying with accessibility guidelines can be a hefty task.
 However, making course content accessible to all will provide a more enriching experience for our students.
-While we are planning to offer many different types of additional support soon, Missouri Online currently offers several resources for instructors to learn more about digital accessibility:
+We have resources and strategies to help.

 - Two self-paced training courses, Designing digitally accessible documents and Digital accessibility for Canvas, guide instructors through learning more about digital accessibility and addressing issues.